 University of Western Australia

-Paul is Co-Convenor of the Australasian Cities Research Network and was Co-chair of the 2019 and 2009 State of Australian Cities conference, and Chair of the 2011 World Planning School Congress.
+Paul has previously served as Co-Convenor of the Australasian Cities Research Network and was Co-chair of the 2019 and 2009 State of Australian Cities conference, and Chair of the 2011 World Planning School Congress.
 He is Editor-in-Chief of Urban Policy and Research and is on the Board of Sexual Health Quarters in Perth (WA).

 Paul’s research focuses on: